-Realtors' body CREDAI today said there is no further scope for correction in housing prices in the primary market post demonetisation as rates are already ruling at the lowest level.
+Realtors' body CREDAI on Saturday said there is no further scope for correction in housing prices in the primary market post demonetisation as rates are already ruling at the lowest level.

 Credai, however, said that the real estate industry fully and unequivocally supports the decision of the government to demonetise currency notes of Rs 500 and Rs 1,000 in the national endeavour to eliminate black money, corruption, fake currency and terror financing.

 The association in a statement said that the primary market is funded by banks and financial institutions which are all regulated entities.
 As such, cash component is not an integral element of the primary market.

 Therefore, Credai denies adverse impact on the primary real estate market arising out of demonetisation.
 In fact, the primary segment is expected to gain at a rate of 15% YoY, the statement said.

 The government's resolve to eliminate black money and corruption is in the interest of the common man as well as business and industry, it said.